mapschool/mapschool/index.md

 Vector data is used to store roads, buildings, points of interest, and other things that have some place in the world.

+##### Attributes in vector data

+Pixels in raster data will usually have attributes like color, opacity, or height.
+Vector data can contain much more: shapes often have rich data associated with them, usually called properties or attributes.
+This information can include additional numbers that describe the feature, like the number of people who live in that province, text data like the name of the town represented by a polygon, or other values like true and false.

 ##### Vector Formats

 The most established vector format is the [Shapefile](http://en.wikipedia.org/wiki/Shapefile) - a simple, file-based format that awkwardly spreads the necessary data between four separate files - `.shp` (where actual geometry data resides), `.prj` (a string describing the projection used), `.shx` (an index enabling faster searches), and `.dbf` (a database file containing all the data associated with a geometry of the .shp file).
 Most of these files are binary data, so opening them in a text editor won't show anything accessible, apart from the .prj file, which defines the projection in plain text.
 The .dbf database file can be read from LibreOffice Calc because its format is derived from an old database specification.
 However, the old database specification limits the attribute data you can store in a shapefile.
 For example: the size of the .dbf can't exceed 2 GB, field names can't contain spaces and can't exceed 10 characters, NULL values are not supported, nor are many special characters, [etc.](http://en.wikipedia.org/wiki/Shapefile#Limitations)